ObsMod/pylawr/docs/source/user/nowcasting.rst

 :py:mod:`~pylawr.transform.temporal.Extrapolator` within this
 :py:mod:`pylawr` package.

-The online processing requires to fit an extrapolator with given reflectivity and a path to old reflectivity, which is implemented within :py:func:`~pylawr.functions.fit.fit_extrapolator`.
+The online processing requires a fitted :py:mod:`~pylawr.transform.temporal.Extrapolator` with given reflectivity and a path to the previous reflectivity field, which is implemented within :py:func:`~pylawr.functions.fit.fit_extrapolator`.

-When processing weather radar data offline the past and future is known, it's possible to fit an extrapolator for temporal interpolation between two given arrays, which is implemented within :py:func:`~pylawr.functions.fit.extrapolate_offline`.
+When processing weather radar data offline the past and future is known, it's possible to fit an :py:mod:`~pylawr.transform.temporal.Extrapolator for temporal interpolation between two given arrays, which is implemented within :py:func:`~pylawr.functions.fit.extrapolate_offline`.
-The extrapolator is applied to both fields and then the weighted average is returned as extrapolated field.
+The :py:mod:`~pylawr.transform.temporal.Extrapolator is applied to both fields and then the weighted average is returned as extrapolated field.
 The weights are based on a linear dynamics assumptions and anti-proportional from array time to the interpolation time.